 Making a Winter Wonderland Angel

 This lovely felt and fabric angel is the perfect holiday decoration or gift.
-This guide contains instructions and photos to help you make one or more of these pretty decorations.
+This page contains instructions and photos to help you make one or more of these pretty decorations.

 I like making a craft now and then where I use only what I have on hand, so it helps to keep my scrap pile under control.
 I attempted to do just this when wanting to make a Christmas present for a friend.
 I loved the results and made a larger version which is the project you see here.
 I was thrilled with the all white effect, but you can make one using colors and perhaps, a green tree.
 You can also adapt this project to make any size angel you would like.
 Just choose the appropriate size wood ball for the head to fit the size circle you are using for the body.